 After a happy and successful time at Framlingham College, Stuart Coulthart read Theology and Ethics in Lancaster with teacher training following at UEA.
 Positions in leading prep schools in Nairobi and London all predated his move to Town Close.
-Stuart is joint deputy head in the Prep department and leads the teaching of religious studies in the School.
-A research masters at Warwick University gave him the chance to explore the benefits of children engaging with current affairs within the RS classroom.
+Stuart is Deputy Head in the Prep Department and leads the teaching of religious education in the School.
+A research masters at Warwick University gave him the chance to explore the benefits of children engaging with current affairs within the RE classroom.
 Travel, theatre and opera take up much of his time outside of term time.

 After growing up on a farm in Hertfordshire, with a great deal of her time spent on musical activities, Melanie studied Education and Music at Homerton College, Cambridge.
 After graduating with a BEd. (hons) and keen to get into the classroom, she took up her first post as a Reception teacher at The King’s School, Ely.
 Ely was the city in which she settled for many years after meeting her husband at the school in which they both worked.
 Following posts in Newmarket as a Year 2 teacher and as Head of Pre Prep at King’s College School, Cambridge, where she also studied for an MEd in Educational Leadership, she joined the Town Close family, as Head of Pre Prep in January 2016.
 Melanie continues to enjoy music, theatre, arts and crafts and travel.